dapplo/Dapplo.Microsoft.Extensions.Hosting/README.md

 This extension adds WPF support to generic host based dotnet core 3.0 applications.
 With this you can enhance your application with a UI, and use all the services provided by the generic host like DI, logging etc.

-[Here](https://github.com/dapplo/Dapplo.Microsoft.Extensions.Hosting/blob/master/samples/Dapplo.Hosting.Sample.WpfDemo/Program.cs#L42) is an example how to start your application with a MainWindow and have the application automatically shutdown whenever you exit the MainWindow.
+[Here](https://github.com/dapplo/Dapplo.Microsoft.Extensions.Hosting/blob/master/samples/Dapplo.Hosting.Sample.WpfDemo/Program.cs#L48) is an example how to start your application with a MainWindow and have the application automatically shutdown whenever you exit the MainWindow.
 To make this possible MainWindow must implement a marker interface, which currently has no methods, called IWpfShell.
 The IWpfShell is considered the main entry point of your UI.
-As you only specify the type, the instance will be created at a later time by the generic host and will automatically go through the DI process.
+You only specify the type, the instance will be created at a later time by the generic host and will automatically go through the DI process.

-This means you can have a constructor which requests a logger etc.
+This means you can have a constructor which requests a logger, or other windows.

 Other ways of showing WPF windows etc will be added later.